 - You’ll be moved to a private room.

-- A sign will be posted on your door telling all staff and visitors to wash their hands with soap and water or an alcohol-based hand sanitizer before going into your room.
+- A sign will be posted on your door telling all staff to wash their hands with soap and water or an alcohol-based hand sanitizer before going into your room.

-- All staff and visitors will also need to wash their hands with soap and water after leaving your room.
+- All staff will also need to wash their hands with soap and water after leaving your room.

-- All staff and visitors will need to wear a yellow gown and gloves while in your room.
+- All staff will need to wear a yellow gown and gloves while in your room.
 These are available outside of your room and should be thrown away inside your room.

 - If you leave your room for tests, you must wear a yellow gown and gloves or be covered with a clean sheet.